kaushik12/DataRescue_jkan/_datasets/veterans-in-government-sectors-2022.md

 ---
 schema: data_rescue_project
-title: Veterans in Government Sectors 2022
+title: Veterans in Government Sectors: 2022
 organization: Office of Information and Technology - IT Operations and Services (ITOPS)
 agency: Department of Veterans Affairs
 websites: data.va.gov